 "Will he die without them?"
 Simmons queried, doing a poor job of masking his hopeful tone.

-"No, but we might," the larger equine remarked without a hint of irony, frowning with a mix of concern and trepidation.
+"No, but we might," Riffraff remarked without a hint of irony, frowning with a mix of concern and trepidation.
 "Grace, he, ah…he doesn’t do so good if he can’t light up…"

 Amdusias sighed loudly from behind the couch.
 "You are a terrible excuse for a romantic, little one.
 However, I can vouch for Graceful’s…minor dependence.
 If you strange creatures find him abrasive now, you will be absolutely thrilled to know he is infinitely more intolerable without those disgusting cylinders."